List of World Architecture Festival winners

 This is a list of awards, winners and commendations awarded by the international World Architecture Festival (WAF).

 History

-In 2008, all winners were award winners.
-In 2009 and later, only 5 of the winners were declared award winners.
+In 2008, all listed projects were declared award winners.
+Beginning in 2009, only five projects per year received official awards.

-The list is compiled from the official websites of World Architecture Festival and World Buildings Directory.
-Where there was a discrepancy between the information on the project page and the winner list with WAF, the information from the WAF list was used.
-All names are spelled as in the WAF list, links may therefore lead to articles with different spellings.
-In some cases the projects were renamed after receiving the award.

-The notes to the list contain a link to the project page with World Buildings Directory and are sorted in the same sequence as in the winner lists published by the World Architecture Festival.
+The list is compiled from the official websites of the World Architecture Festival and World Buildings Directory.
+Where there was a discrepancy between the information on the project page and the winner list from WAF (World Architecture Festival), the information from the WAF list was used.
+All project names are spelled as they appear in the WAF list; as a result, links may lead to articles with different spellings.
+In some cases, the projects were renamed after receiving the award.
+The note to the list contains a link to the project page with the World Buildings Directory and is sorted in the same sequence as in the winner lists published by the World Architecture Festival.